apigee-labs/rapier/README.md

 title | `string` | The title of the API.
 Dublin Core title.
 The default is 'untitled' version | `string` | The version of the API.
-The default is 'initial' entities | [Entities](#entities) | The entities of the API. consumes | `array` of [Media Type](media_type) | The media-types that may be used by clients when providing data in POST and PUT requests.
+The default is 'initial' entities | [Entities](#entities) | The entities of the API. consumes | `sequence` of [Media Type](media_type) | The media-types that may be used by clients when providing data in POST and PUT requests.
 The valid values for the Content-Type HTTP header in those requests.
 May also be specified as a single string, which is interpreted as a space-delimited list.
-This value can be overridden at a relationship level produces | `array` of [Media Type](media_type) | The media-types that clients can request from the server in GET, POST, PUT, PATCH and DELETE requests.
+This value can be overridden at a relationship level produces | `sequence` of [Media Type](media_type) | The media-types that clients can request from the server in GET, POST, PUT, PATCH and DELETE requests.
 The valid values for the Accept HTTP header in those requests.
 May also be specified as a single string, which is interpreted as a space-delimited list.
 This value can be overridden at a relationship level conventions | [Conventions](#conventions) | Conventions that affect the details of the HTTP messages of the API securityDefinitions | [Security Definitions Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject) | From the OpenAPI specification security | [Security Requirement Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityRequirementObject) | From the OpenAPI specification